Unwitting Instigator of Doom

 - Boah from Fire Emblem Akaneia is this, for convincing Princess Nyna to marry Prince Hardin, a man whom she cares for but is not in romantic love with (she loves Camus the Black Knight while Hardin is in love with her), for the sake of the Archanea continent.
 The consequences?
 Emperor Hardin finds out later and falls into drunken depression, allowing his defenses to become low enough to get Brainwashed and Crazy when given a certain Dragonsphere by a disguised villain... and ultimately, to have Hardin as the Big Bad of the second part of the game.
 And Boah pays with his own life, his Famous Last Words to Marth being an apology for the mess he caused while trying to help everyone.

-If that's the case, then Rudolf and Kyrie are also responsible.
-Had they not married too soon after the death of Battler's beloved mother for Battler's taste, he would have not broken ties with his paternal family, therefore he would've returned to Rokkenjima sooner and/or more frequently and would've likely found a way to help Yasu deal with their crappy situation, promise or not.
+- Furthermore, if that's the case, then Rudolf and Kyrie are also responsible.
+Had they not married too soon after the death of Battler's beloved mother for Battler's taste, he would have not broken ties with his paternal family, therefore he would've returned to Rokkenjima sooner and/or more frequently and would've likely found a way to help Sayo deal with their crappy situation, promise or not.

 - There are two of them in Higurashi: When They Cry: